boutaga/pgvector_RAG_search_lab/README.md

 ## Installation steps

+### General Setup
 1. Provision a Linux server with PostgreSQL 17.X and pgvector 0.8.0.
+2. Set up a Python virtual environment and install dependencies.
+3. Set environment variables for `DATABASE_URL` and `OPENAI_API_KEY`.

+### For Movie/Netflix Scenario
-2. Import dvdrental and Netflix datasets into a single PostgreSQL database.
+4a.
+Import dvdrental and Netflix datasets into a single PostgreSQL database.
-3. Add vector and sparsevec columns to the relevant tables.
+5a.
+Add vector and sparsevec columns to the relevant tables.
-4. Set up a Python virtual environment and install dependencies.
-5. Set environment variables for `DATABASE_URL` and `OPENAI_API_KEY`.
-6. Run `create_emb.py` and `create_emb_sparse.py` to populate embeddings.
+6a.
+Run `create_emb.py` and `create_emb_sparse.py` to populate embeddings.
-7. Use the RAG search scripts to perform similarity or hybrid searches.
+7a.
+Use the original RAG search scripts to perform similarity or hybrid searches.

+### For Wikipedia Scenario
+4b.
+Import Wikipedia articles dataset (25,000 articles) into PostgreSQL database.
+5b.
+Ensure the articles table has the required vector columns (already present in provided schema).
+6b.
+Run `create_emb_wiki.py` to generate dense embeddings for titles and content.
+7b.
+Optionally run `create_emb_sparse_wiki.py` to add sparse embeddings.
+8b.
+Use `RAG_search_wiki.py` or `RAG_search_wiki_hybrid.py` for Wikipedia search.

 ## Python Environment Setup